 (storage needed per datum) x (number of datums being processed simultaneously) / (number of nodes)

-Here, the storage needed per datum should be the storage needed for the largest “datum” you expect to process anywhere on your DAG plus the size of the output files that will be written for that datum.
+Here, the storage needed per datum must be the storage needed for the largest datum you expect to process anywhere on your DAG plus the size of the output files that will be written for that datum.
 If your root volume size is not large enough, pipelines might fail when downloading the input.
-The pod would get evicted and rescheduled to a different node, where the same thing will happen (assuming that node had a similar volume).
-This scenario is further discussed here.
+The pod would get evicted and rescheduled to a different node, where the same thing might happen (assuming that node had a similar volume).